Decorative

 At a high level, NotebookLM lets you:

-• Run Deep Research to pull in high-quality web sources and save the structured report back into your notebook.
+• Run Deep Research to optionally pull in high-quality web sources and save the structured report back into your notebook.

 • Generate learning tools like flashcards, quizzes, study guides, and concept summaries.